LaxmanChoudhary/django-simple-and-complex/README.md

 - [Extend/change user model](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html)
 - Default User model on [Django Github](https://github.com/django/django/tree/stable/3.1.x)

 > Search through **django > contrib > auth** to find out the user model.
-Not only User but the repo can be used to reference different models and classes to make use of them or customise them as per the need.
+Not only User but the repo can be used to reference different models and classes to make use of them or customise them as per the need.<br>
 > The latest releases are quite abstracted, to find a complete model, that was available as *single class* [here](https://github.com/django/django/blob/ff6ee5f06c2850f098863d4a747069e10727293e/django/contrib/auth/models.py#L225-404), which is the release 1.4x.
 After that there has been a lot of changes to django package.

 ### database integrations